ottogroup/flink-operator-library/README.md

 # flink-operator-library

-Collection of generic Apache Flink operators
+The library provides a collection of generic Apache Flink operators.